kneron/document_center/docs/520_2.0.0/sdk/solution_kdp2_hico_mipi.md

-# Solution HICO MIPI
+# Solution HICO MIPI Example

-This solution is an application which KL520 chip plays as a host chip with connected MIPI camera sensors (**host input**) for object detection while sending images by a host PC and receiving detection results from it (**companion output**).
+This solution is an application which KL520 chip plays as a host chip with connected MIPI camera sensors (**host input**) for object detection while sending images by a host PC and receiving detection results from it (**companion output through USB**).
 Host input and companion output is abbreviated as **HICO**.
 You will need to program the SCPU/NCPU firmware to the device first.
-Then, you can start object detection by running an application at host with Kneron PLUS.
+Then, you can start object detection by running an application at host with **Kneron PLUS**.